 Boozy Triple Chocolate Pudding

 - ½ cup unsweetened raw cacao powder or substitute regular cocoa powder

 - ⅓ cup demerara sugar or granulated white sugar

 - 4 cups whole milk

-- 3/4 cup high quality semi-sweet chocolate chips or small chunks (I use Enjoy Life chocolate)
+- ¾ cup high quality semi-sweet chocolate chips (I use Enjoy Life chocolate)

 - 1 tablespoon vanilla extract

-In a large heavy-bottomed pot over medium heat, add the cacao powder, sugar, cornstarch, and salt.
-Mix together the dry ingredients using a wire whisk, then gradually add the milk, whisking well until all is fully incorporated.
+- In a large heavy-bottomed pot over medium heat, add the ½ cup cacao powder, ⅓ cup sugar, ⅓ cornstarch, and ¼ teaspoon salt.
+Mix together the dry ingredients using a wire whisk, then gradually add the 4 cups milk, whisking well until mixture is fully incorporated and smooth.
 Continue to whisk the mixture until the pudding thickens and comes to a low boil, about 10-15 minutes.